We use cookies.

 Collaborations:

-Institute of Inorganic and Physical Chemistry of TU Darmstadt (Germany), Division of Bioengineering and Bioinformatics of the Hokkaido University (Japan), Martin Luther University Halle-Wittenberg (Germany), Institute of Radical Chemistry of the University of Aix-Marseille (France), Department of Biochemistry of the West Virginia University Cancer Institute (USA), Novosibirsk State University (Russia): joint research
+International Tomography Center of the Siberian Branch of the Russian Academy of Sciences (Russia), Institute of Chemical Biology and Fundamental Medicine of the Siberian Branch of the Russian Academy of Sciences (Russia), Institute of Chemical Kinetics and Combustion of the Siberian Branch of the Russian Academy of Sciences (Russia), Novosibirsk State University (Russia), University of Alabama (USA), Institute of Inorganic and Physical Chemistry of TU Darmstadt (Germany), Division of Bioengineering and Bioinformatics of Hokkaido University (Japan), Martin Luther University Halle–Wittenberg (Germany), Institute of Radical Chemistry of Aix–Marseille University (France), Department of Biochemistry of West Virginia University Cancer Institute (USA): joint research.

 Hide Show full